HewlettPackard/Rancher-on-SimpliVity/docs-src/README.md

 !["HPE logo"][simplivity-hpe-logo-jpg]

-# Deployment guide for Rancher on HPE SimpliVity
+# Rancher on HPE SimpliVity

+## Deployment guide

-This Reference Configuration for Rancher on HPE SimpliVity is part of an overall solution from Hewlett Packard Enterprise.
-The solution playbooks deploy Rancher on a highly available Kubernetes admin cluster and a number of supporting nodes external to the cluster, for load balancing and DHCP services.
+The Reference Configuration for Rancher on HPE SimpliVity is part of an overall solution from Hewlett Packard Enterprise.
+The solution playbooks deploy Rancher on a highly available Kubernetes admin cluster along with a number of supporting nodes external to the cluster, for load balancing and DHCP services.
 The playbooks also deploy an example user cluster with optional CSI storage

 The playbooks are avaible at [https://github.com/HewlettPackard/Rancher-on-SimpliVity](https://github.com/HewlettPackard/Rancher-on-SimpliVity).